Table of Contents

 Perhaps there is bad news about a company that might fundamentally bring about the bears (who have no ill intent).
 Maybe a stock drops below a key technical level, leading to further selling.
 Moreover, it could be that major company insiders are dumping shares simply to raise cash for personal reasons.
 All these scenarios can give the impression of a short ladder attack.

 You still might wonder, “what is a short ladder attack?” in real life.
 Some possible hallmarks could be high volume on downward price moves.
 Also, be on the lookout for brief squeezes in which short sellers are forced to engage in covering — when bears quickly buy back stock they are short to avoid steep losses.
 Also, stocks with high short interest could be targets of a short ladder attack.
-Basically, whenever floods of offers hit a stock for no apparent reason, that could be a short ladder attack signature.
+Basically, whenever floods of offers hit a stock for no apparent reason, that could be viewed as a short ladder attack signature.

 You might recall the mother of all short squeezes (colloquially named MOASS) term.
 It’s when a flood of buyers bid up shares that were being shorted by other investors.
 GameStop’s example was one to behold in that the price jumped hundreds of percent over the course of a few days.

-Short Ladder Attacks and Wallstreetbets
+Short Ladder Attacks and WallStreetBets

-According to those on Wallstreetbets, short ladder attacks exist to work against individual investors.
+According to those on WallStreetBets, short ladder attacks exist to work against individual investors.
 By flooding the market with offers, the supply/demand balance tips greatly in favor of the bears.
-Posts on Wallstreetbets attempted to call out the practice, but little (if any) regulatory action has been taken.
+Posts on WallStreetBets attempted to call out the practice, but little (if any) regulatory action has been taken.

 This abusive ploy is alleged to be executed by a consortium of hedge funds, prime brokers, and even potentially regulators and clearinghouses.
 Target stocks are determined and prioritized, almost like a hit list.
 After driving shares lower, the short sellers avoid capital gains tax since they never have to cover their shares.